 Like Livy’s portrayal of early Rome, American patriots tend to view their founding era and early republic as one with many heroes and few knaves.
-These myths, in which I personally revel, serve as the sheet anchor from which I take the measure of America 2017.
 Like Tacitus, I shake my head in disappointment of our governing form.
 At least for now, thanks to the election of Donald Trump, modern America needn’t fear a horror like that of latter 1st century Rome under the Emperor Domitian.

 But President Trump is at best a respite from rampaging progressivism.
 Last November, just enough Americans in the right states saved the remains of our republic from certain globalism, open borders, and accelerating sharia.
 To survive post-Trump America, we would do well to consider the observations and lessons drawn by those who recognize the unchangeable nature of man and his relationship to government.
 Machiavelli is among my favorite authors.
 I find in his Discourses a go-to resource for an America that remains near the precipice of tyranny.
 The translation in my hands, by Julia Conaway Bondanella and Peter Bondanella, is an easy read and highly recommended.

-Machiavelli found that one man standing alone is usually required to create a republic or lead the reform of an old and corrupted body politic.
+Machiavelli found that one man standing alone is typically necessary to create a republic or lead the reform of an old and corrupted body politic.
 The quality that enables these rare men to undertake and accomplish their feats is masculine virtu’.
-Not to be confused with modern virtue, ancient virtu’ translates as ‘ability,’ ‘talent,’ ‘strength,’ ’power,’ ‘skill,’ ‘ingenuity.’
-For their accomplishments to continue after their departure from office, citizens must step up and protect reformed institutions from ever-encroaching corruption.
+Not to be confused with modern virtue, ancient virtu’ translates as ability, talent, strength, power, skill, and ingenuity.
+For their accomplishments to continue after their departure, citizens must step up and protect reformed institutions from ever-encroaching corruption.
 Machiavelli put it this way, “The salvation of a republic or a kingdom is not, therefore, merely to have a prince who governs prudently while he lives, but rather one who organizes the government in such a way that after his death it can be maintained.”

 We are the many; our oppressors are the few.
 Now, it is our turn.
 Be proactive.
 Be a Re-Founder.
 Join Convention of States.
 Sign our COS Petition.